Adrien de Pauger

 The 1724 plan for Saint Louis Parish Church, New Orleans, Louisiana, by Adrien de Pauger is shown at right.
 The church was built following his design and was dedicated on Christmas Eve in 1727.
 The Roman Catholic Church established a parish around the church that de Pauger designed, the parish beginning in 1720.
 The original church was subsequently destroyed by fire on 21 March 1788, part of the Great New Orleans Fire of 1788.
 Its replacement became the St. Louis Cathedral.

 De Pauger died on June 9, 1726.
 It is believed that he was buried in the not-yet-completed Saint Louis Parish Church by his request.
 Pauger Street in New Orleans is named in de Pauger's honor.
-This street originates in the old time suburb that is today known as Faubourg Marigny, with the street extending through the Faubourg Treme area before merging with Cameron Boulevard at Filmore Avenue in the Gentilly section of New Orleans.
+This street, a continuation of Bourbon Street, originates in the old time suburb that is today known as Faubourg Marigny, with the street extending through the Faubourg Treme area before merging with Cameron Boulevard at Filmore Avenue in the Gentilly section of New Orleans.
 These neighborhoods are all near the original French Quarter.